 Q. When will the full schedule of labs and discussions be announced?

-Q. Where can I find links to the class textbook and other relevant resources?
+Q. Where can I find links to the class schedule, optional textbook, and other additional relevant resources?

-A. For now, only the Fa21 page is available: The class resources page has these links, don’t hesitate to make suggestions by filing an issue on the class repository (or even better, propose a new pull request with your additions!).
-The sp21 page will be coming soon.
+A. Check out the course homepage and the resources page.
+Don’t hesitate to make suggestions by filing an issue on the class repository (or even better, propose a new pull request with your additions!).

 Q. Where is the Class EdStem?